What is Cristiano Ronaldo's net worth and how much does the Juventus star earn?

 - Brentford's Onyeka doubtful for Super Eagles' World Cup qualifiers after Covid-19 update

-The Portugal star has more than his fair share of sponsorship deals across a variety of industries.
+The Portugal star has more than his fair share of sponsorship deals and enterprises across a variety of industries.

 But exactly how much is Ronaldo now worth?
 It's difficult to say exactly but what is clear is that he will be firmly among the highest-paid athletes in the world for a while yet.